 Egg Shakers, Seed Pods,

-& Immitation Potatoe Shaker
+& Imitation Potato Shaker

 There is a countless variety of shaker percussion instruments originating from innumerable cultures.
 Ancient shakers were often hollow gourds from the calabash tree with pellets on the inside.
 Shakers can also be made of carved wood or other materials.

-There are all sorts of special cylindrical shakers avaialble with special effects.
+There are all sorts of special cylindrical shakers availble with special effects.
 The taller cylindrical shaker shown in the photo uses metal beads that bounce off a drumhead at one end to function as a regular shaker, plus tambourine jingles on the opposite side.
-By how you shake it, they can be sounded together or separetly.
-The shorter cylindrical shaker uses beads and a drumhead with a soundhole in the middle.
-You can use it as a regular shaker, or by manipulating the sound hole with your fingers, you can create unque, organic effects that mimick creature sounds including frogs croaking.
+By how you shake it, they can be sounded together or separatetly.
+The shorter cylindrical shaker uses beads and a drumhead with a sound hole in the middle.
+You can use it as a regular shaker, or by manipulating the sound hole with your fingers, you can create unque, organic effects that mimic creature sounds including frogs croaking.
 Modern small egg shakers are made of plastic.
-You can get shakers in the shape of fruit and vegtables (as shown, we have a potatoe).
+You can get shakers in the shape of fruit and vegetables (as shown, we have a potato).
 Because you hold them in your hands, they can be called hand percussion.
 A variation on the shaker with similar sounds (not shown) has beads on a loose string net covering the outside of the gourd (called shekere or beaded gourd).
 By varying the technique, all sorts of different sounds can be produced.
 Clusters of sweet chestnut plant seed pods (pictured with orange handle) from Southern Europe and Asia Minor, or pangi nuts from the pangium tree in mangrove swamps of Southeast Asia, produce nice lower-pitched and highly resonant clicky-clacky tones.

 Rainstick